39 Online Colleges That Offer Free Laptops and Other Tech Discounts in 2023

 Student Status

-Some accredited online colleges only provide technology packages to first-year students.
-Transfer students may qualify for free college laptop programs, but not always.
+Some accredited online colleges only provide technology packages to first-year enrollees.
+Depending on the institution, transfer students can also qualify for free college laptop programs, but this is less common.

 What Are the Best Laptops for College?